equivalent/equivalent.github.io/_posts/til/2019-03-20-transfer-file-to-server.md

-Many times developer needs to copy over database dump or some migration csv file containing data Easiest way is to just do `scp` but sometimes you are not able to do that due to fireval restrictions, or because you have only web-console availble, therefore  no real `ssh` connection (e.g. Kubernetes dashboard)
+Many times developer needs to copy over database dump or some migration csv file containing data to server.
+Easiest way is to just do `scp` but sometimes you are not able to do that due to firewall restrictions, or because you have only web-console availble, therefore  no real `ssh` connection (e.g. Kubernetes dashboard)